fdbozzo/foxbin2prg/Documentacion/github/FoxBin2Prg_Internals.md

 #### Complementary options for the UseClassPerFile setting
 ##### RedirectClassPerFileToMain:
-Configuring this setting to 1 will redirect any selection of file.class.vc2 to the main file.vc2 file, which will not let you generate individual vcx files by mistake.
+Configuring this setting to 1 will redirect any selection of file[.baseclass].class.vc2 to the main file.vc2 file, which will not let you generate individual vcx files by mistake.
+RedirectClassType: 1 precedes this setting for files in the

 ##### ClassPerFileCheck
-Configuring this setting to 1 will check the inclusion of all file.class.vc2 files annotated on file.vc2 main file, otherwise no checking is made and when reconstructing the vcx/scx all files containing the file.class.ext naming will be included in the _Binary_ (useful when you want to add external classes to the library)
+Configuring this setting to 1 will check the inclusion of all file[.baseclass].class.vc2 files annotated on file.vc2 main file, otherwise no checking is made and when reconstructing the vcx/scx all files containing the file.class.ext naming will be included in the _Binary_ (useful when you want to add external classes to the library).
+This only used if import file is in file[.baseclass].class.tx2 syntax.
+Ignored for RedirectClassType: 2

 #### Note
 If you dont use the redirect setting, an individual vcx/scx file will be generated.